-Donor Value Year/s of Tenure Conditions Applied Science Ceramic Engineering Australian Ceramic Society Up to \$600 pa Australian Consolidated Industries Ltd Up to \$600 pa Monier Limited Up to \$1000 pa 1 year renewable Permanent residence in Australia and The Brick Manufacturers' Association of New South Wales Up to \$900 pa for the duration of the course subject to satisfactory progress eligibility for admission to the first of second year of the full-time degree course in Ceramic Engineering The State Brickworks Up to \$900 pa progress The Thomson Family Up tp \$1000 pa Wunderlich Limited Up to \$1000 pa Chemical Engineering and Indu strial Chemistry Shell Refining (Australia) Pty Ltd Up to \$800 pa 4 Eligibility for admission to the second year of the full-time degree course in Chemical Engineering Dow Chemical (Australia) Up to \$1000 pa } 1 year renewable for the duration of the course subject to satisfactory progress Permanent residence in Australia and eligibility for admission to the second year of the full-time degree course in Chemical Engineering Australian Waste Disposal Conference Committee ل Up to \$300 pa پ Permanent residence in Australia and eligibility for admission to any year o the full-time degree course in Fue Technology Food Technology · · · · · · · · · · · · · · · · · · · Coca-Cola Export Corporation Up to \$1000 pa Food Technology Association Up to \$1000 pa 1 year renewable for the duration of Permanent residence in Australia.
-Not more than 22 years of age on 1 December preceding the year in which George Weston Foods Ltd Up to \$4000 over 4 years the course subject to satisfactory progress the award commences and eligibility admission to Year 1 of the full-til degree course in Food Technology.
-Fielder Gillespie-White Wings Up to \$1000 pa Fuel Technology Australian Waste Disposal Conference Committee Up to \$300 pa 1 year with possi- bility of further extension subject to satisfactory Permanent residence in Australia and eligibility for admission to any year o the full-time degree course in Fue Technology to satisfactory progress
+Donor Value Year/s of Tenure Conditions Applied Science Ceramic Engineering Australian Ceramic Society Up to \$600 pa Australian Consolidated Industries Ltd Up to \$600 pa Monier Limited Up to \$1000 pa North Sydney Brick and Tile Co Ltd Up to \$1000 pa 1 year renewable for the duration of Permanent residence in Australia and The Brick Manufacturers' Association of New South Wales Up to \$900 pa the course subject to satisfactory progress eligibility for admission to the first or second year of the full-time degree course in Ceramic Engineering The State Brickworks Up to \$900 pa The Thomson Family Up tp \$1000 pa Wunderlich Limited Up to \$1000 pa Zacuba Pty Ltd Up to \$750 pa Chemical Engineering and Indu strial Chemistry Shell Refining (Australia) Pty Ltd Up to \$800 pa Eligibility for admission to the secon year of the full-time degree course Chemical Engineering Dow Chemical (Australia) Up to \$1000 pa 1 year renewable for the duration of the course subject to satisfactory progress Permanent residence in Australia ar eligibility for admission to the secon year of the full-time degree course Chemical Engineering Australian Waste Disposal Conference Committee Up to \$300 pa Permanent residence in Australia and eligibility for admission to any year of the full-time degree course in Fue Engineering Food Technology Coca-Cola Export Corporation Up to \$1000 pa Permanent residence in Australia.
+N more than 22 years of age on December preceding the year in whice Fielder Gillespie-White Wings Up to \$1000 pa 1 year renewable for the duration of Food Technology Association Up to \$1000 pa the course subject to satisfactory progress the award commences and eligibility fo admission to Year 1 of the full-time George Weston Foods Ltd Up to \$4000 over 4 years . • degree course in Food Technology.
+Fuel Engineering - No. 8 Australian Waste Disposal Conference Committee Up to \$300 pa 1 year with possi- bility of further extension subject to satisfactory progress Permanent residence in Australia and eligibility for admission to any year o the full-time degree course in Fue Engineering